canjs/canjs/guides/components-2.md

 ## Stache Templates
 As mentioned previously, we're using Stache templates in our app.
-Remember that when we downloaded our custom build of CanJS, we included the can.stache plugin [^can.stache].
+Remember that when we downloaded our custom build of CanJS, we included the can.stache plugin.
 The CanJS docs tell us that, "Stache templates look similar to normal HTML, except they contain *keys* for inserting data into the template, and *Sections* to *enumerate and/or filter* the enclosed template blocks."
 They can also contain limited *conditional logic* to show or hide content.

-[^can.stache]: In future releases of CanJS, 3.0 and above, the can.stache plugin will be included in the core CanJS library.

 There are five aspects of Stache templates, mentioned above, that we'll review: